learnk8s/learnk8s.io/src/bite-sized-articles/ingressApiGateway/ingressApiGateway.md

 [Ambassador is another Kubernetes Ingress](https://www.getambassador.io/) built on top of Envoy that offers a robust API Gateway.

-The Ambassador Ingress is a modern take on Kubernetes Ingress controllers, which offers robust protocol support as well as rate-limiting, an authentication API, and observability integrations.
+The Ambassador Ingress is a modern take on Kubernetes Ingress controllers, which offers robust protocol support as well as rate-limiting, an authentication API and observability integrations.

 The main difference between Ambassador and Kong is that Ambassador is built for Kubernetes and integrates nicely with it.

 > Kong was open-sourced in 2015 when the Kubernetes ingress controllers weren't so advanced.

-But even if Ambassador is designed with Kubernetes in mind, it doesn't leverage the familiar Kubernetes Ingress.
+Even if Ambassador is designed with Kubernetes in mind, it doesn't leverage the familiar Kubernetes Ingress.

 Instead, services are exposed to the outside world using annotations: